PRECIOUS-Gold hovers near 2-week low on strong dollar ahead of Fed minutes

 Meanwhile, holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, rose 0.4% to 739.69 tonnes on Tuesday.

-However, holdings fell nearly 7% so far this year, indicating a subdued investor interest in bullion.
+However, holdings have fallen nearly 7% so far this year, indicating a subdued investor interest in bullion.

+Spot gold may now test a support at $1,264 per ounce, a break below that could open the way towards $1,244, according to Reuters technical analyst Wang Tao.

-Platinum was unchanged at $813.80 per ounce, while palladium edged up 0.1% to $1,320.50 per ounce.
-(Reporting by Arijit Bose and Nallur Sethuraman in Bengaluru; Editing by Richard Pullin and James Emmanuel)
+Reporting by Arijit Bose and Nallur Sethuraman in Bengaluru; Editing by Richard Pullin and James Emmanuel